Nolito: Manchester City

 On 1 July 2016, Nolito signed with Premier League side Manchester City on a four-year deal for a fee of £13.8 million.
 He made his debut on 13 August, playing 59 minutes in a 2–1 home victory against Sunderland.
 Three days later he scored his first goal, and also provided an assist to Sergio Agüero in a 5–0 away rout of Steaua București in the Champions League play-off round.

 Nolito made a few appearances during his time in Manchester, but he and his family were unsettled by life in England.

 Sevilla

 In July 2017, Sevilla signed Nolito on a three-year contract.
 He spent the better part of 2018–19 on the sidelines, nursing a fibula injury.

 Return to Celta

 On 18 June 2020, Nolito rejoined Celta on a reported one-year deal.
 His Sevilla contract was set to expire at the end of the month, and the former were granted an emergency exception to acquire him outside of the transfer window because of a long-term injury to goalkeeper Sergio Álvarez.
 Three days later, in his first game back, he came off the bench to assist Santi Mina and score a penalty in a 6–0 home thrashing of Alavés.

 Ibiza

-On 5 September 2022, Nolito joined second-tier Ibiza on a free transfer.
+On 5 September 2022, Nolito joined second-tier Ibiza on a free transfer, on a two-year deal.
+He played 28 times in his only season as the Balearic side were relegated, scoring just once in a 3–2 home win over Lugo on 2 October.

+Nolito's contract was terminated in June 2023, and he announced his retirement at 36 on 13 September.